djbowen95/Horiseon-Marketing-Semantic/README.md

 I made too further commits to solve this: first, I imported the image files and uploaded those to the folder.
 Secondly, I moved the style.css file to its own css folder, so that it was where the HTML expected it to be.
 I chose to do this rather than modify the pathway in the HTML because I thought it would be better practice to keep the source pathway/the relation between the two files the same as it was in the given broken code.

 ### 1: Semantic HTML
+#### 1A: Header and Navigation
-The first change I made to the HTML file was to change the first two <div> tags to <header> and <nav> tags respectively.
+The first change I made to the HTML file was to change the first two /'<div>' tags to '<header>' and '<nav>' tags respectively.
 I made corrosponding changes in the CSS file so that the formatting would remain the same: changing ".header" to "header" and ".nav" to "nav" at every occurance.
 I checked this in the Live Server and then committed these changes.

+#### 1B: Central Image
+The next set of changes centered on the central image to the webpage.
+This element was coded as a single line '<div>' in the broken code, with the image itself included as part of the css for this file.
+I decided not only to redefine this element as a figure, but to move the image from the CSS into the HTML file: so that I could improve accessibility to screen readers, and provide alternative text.
+The '<div>' was initially refered to by the class 'hero' - but I instead formatted my new image under the class 'central-image'; making it more obvious to other developers what the element being coded was.

+### X. Additional Notes
+The first few commits didn't follow a consistent rule in terms of tense.
+I googled and tried to change to an imperative present tense ('as though you are telling the code what to do') from the 7th commit onwards.

+Next I worked on the central image on the webpage.
+For this element, I changed a '<div>' that was defined in the css into a '<figure>' element containing an image.
+The image was originally coded into the css file, as a background for this '<div>' element.
+I chose

+The div element had contained the image in the css file as a background , but I chose to code this image into the HTML: allowing me to

 ### Breakdown of tasks: